-Fat: nuts, nut butters, seeds, seed butters, olives, olive oil, coconut, coconut oil, avocado, full-fat dairy and butter (small amounts, animal fats.
+- Fat – Nuts, nut butter, seeds, seed butter, olives, olive oil, coconut, coconut oil, avocado, full-fat dairy, butter, and small amounts of animal fat.

-Roughage: high-fiber, low starch fruits and veggies such as greens and berries.
+- Roughage – High-fiber, low starch fruit, and veggies like greens and berries.

-Note that a paleo-style nutrition plan includes only foods that are nutrient-dense and completely excludes any processed food.
-When the body receives food that is nutrient dense it is much more satiated.
-The exclusion of starchy carbohydrate-based foods excludes “empty” sources of calories from out nutrition.
-This is what makes paleo-style nutrition so effective for not only reducing inflammation and disease in the body, but also for promoting weight loss.
+Note that a paleo-style nutrition plan includes only foods that are nutrient-dense and excludes any processed food.
+When the body receives nutrient-dense food, it is much more satiated.
+The exclusion of starchy carbohydrate-based foods excludes “empty” sources of calories from our nutrition.
+This is what makes paleo-style nutrition so effective for not only reducing inflammation and disease in the body but also for promoting weight loss.

 Dr. Corrie’s Journey

-Best sources of animal products: raising and/or hunting you own animals is the most ideal scenario.
-This is quite possible here in Maine.
-If you are unable to do this, lucky for us we have a multitude of small, conscious farmers locally.
+Raising or hunting your own animals is the ideal scenario.
+This is quite possible in Maine.
+If you are unable to do this, we have a multitude of small, conscious farmers locally.

-Eggs: Spend the extra two dollars and get free range, organic eggs.
-Can be found at the grocery store, Barrel’s, UD’s and Farmer’s markets.
+Spend the extra two dollars and get free-range, organic eggs.
+They can be found at the grocery store, Barrel’s, UD’s, and Farmer’s Markets.

-Fish: should be wild-caught and preferably from the Atlantic Ocean due to radiation concerns in the Pacific.
+Fish should be wild-caught, preferably from the Atlantic Ocean, due to radiation concerns in the Pacific.

-Poultry: Organic is the only way to go, so use minimally and use the whole bird.
-Available at Barrel’s, Hannaford (stock up when its on sale), Whole Food’s Market and Trader Joe’s.
+Organic is the only way to go, so use it minimally and use the whole bird.
+Available at Barrel’s, Hannaford (stock up when it’s on sale), Whole Foods, and Trader Joe’s.

-Beef: Grass fed beef is easier and easier to come by.
-Available at Hannaford, Shaw’s, WF, TJ’s commercially.
-Locally, we have the Hayman Farm, The Highlands and Kenerson Farm for Buffalo at the Waterville Farmer’s Market.
+Grass-fed beef is easier to come by.
+Available at Hannaford, Shaw’s, Whole Foods, and Trader Joe’s, commercially.
+Locally, we have the Hayman Farm, The Highlands, and Kenerson Farm for Buffalo at the Waterville Farmer’s Market.
 Any beef at Barrel’s Market is also trustworthy.

-Pork: Many good choices at Barrel’s, Cornerstone Farm at the Waterville Farmer’s Market can’t be beat.
+Many good choices at Barrel’s and Cornerstone Farm at the Waterville Farmer’s Market can’t be beaten.

-Additionally…vegan sources of protein that encourage healthy flora (only with a healthy digestive tract and no more than ½ cup cooked per meal):
+Vegan sources of protein that encourage healthy flora with a healthy digestive tract and no more than ½ cup cooked per meal include:

-- Legumes: especially the types that are lower-carbohydrate such as lima beans, black beans and lentils.
+- Legumes – Especially lower-carbohydrate types such as lima beans, black beans, and lentils.

 - Paleo-style nutrition plans are beneficial for treating inflammatory conditions and achieving an ideal weight.

-- Paleo-style nutrition should be observed in a conscious way, with attention to the humane treatment of animals and reducing the environmental impact of the conventional meat industry.
+- Paleo-style nutrition should be observed consciously, with attention to the humane treatment of animals and reducing the conventional meat industry’s environmental impact.